microsoft/edu-assignments-graph-sdk/README.md

     * __password__: Your account's password.

 > [!IMPORTANT]
-> __Be sure not to commit any references that contain secrets into source control, as secrets should not be made public__.
+> __Do not commit any references that contain secrets into source control, as secrets should not be made public__.

 1. Right-click on the solution in the Solution Explorer and choose __Restore Nuget Packages__.